 In 1888 slavery was abolished in Brazil.
 It was feared that this would lead to a decrease in coffee production.
 However, the opposite happened thanks to government involvement and increased immigration.

 The coffee production in Brazil continued, and in the early 1900s, there was Brazilian coffee in four out of five cups consumed worldwide.
 (Source)

 What happened in Brazil had a significant effect on not only the global coffee trade but also on the evolution of coffee consumption.

 The cause and effect also went the other way; coffee production has shaped the Brazilian landscape, agriculture, and society as a whole.

-From the get-go, Brazilian coffee was all about scale.
-Grow a bunch of coffee and harvest it efficiently.
+From the get-go, Brazilian coffee was all about scale and quantity; grow a bunch of coffee and harvest it efficiently.

-- Brazil is one of the only places in the world where tractors are used for the harvest.
-Because of this crude picking, ripe and unripe cherries get mixed.
+Non-selective picking: Brazil is one of the only places in the world where tractors are used for the harvest.
+Because of this crude picking, ripe and unripe coffee cherries get mixed.

 All these things combined make Brazilian coffee slightly underwhelming seen from a coffee lover’s point of view.

 The Brazilian Pulped Natural